keymanesh/Udacity--Data-Analysis-with-R/README.md

 In this project we use a dataset of wines.
 In this dataset there are 4898 observations of White Wines that are produced in Portugal.
 Different properties of each wine is tested and collected for this dataset.
 Also, Each variety of wine is tasted by three independent tasters and the final rank assigned is the median rank given by the tasters.

-In this project, I try to understand this dataset better and also try to find if there is a relationship between quality of wine and different properties of it.
+In this project, I try to understand this dataset better and also try to find out if there is a relationship between quality of wine and different properties of it.

 ## EDA

+### Structure of dataset

-Initially we start just looking at data to understand ther features better.
+Initially we start just looking at data to understand their features better.

 ```